usco/usco-proto/NOTES-twoWayEditing.md

 - intermediary coffee-> js step : could be circumvented with coffeescript-redux, but that still lacks support for super() (!!!!!)

+- for now only this tracking works:

+    var myCube = new Cube();

+but this does not

+    myCube = new Cube();

+assignments should be checked, not just instanciations

 Prototyping (various)
 =====================